svanderbleek/twpgtwp/README.md

 A Distributed Processing Platform With Reconfigurable Autonomous Nodes Decision strategies for a P2P computing system
 DisCoP: A P2P Framework for Managing and Searching Computing Markets
+Koorde: A simple degreeoptimal distributed hash table
+MAAN: A Multi-Attribute Addressable Network for Grid Information Services A SURVEY AND COMPARISON OF PEER-TO-PEER OVERLAY NETWORK SCHEMES
+Tapestry: A Resilient Global-scale Overlay for
+Service Deployment

 ## Binary Analysis